 - $0 – $300 per month

-The above figures provide an abstract depictions, but that doesn’t really put the whole website building process into context.
-Here’s a realistic picture of a expenses for a basic, low-cost website for a small business.
+The above figures provide an abstract depiction, but that doesn’t really put the whole website-building process into context.
+Here’s a realistic picture of the expenses for a basic, low-cost website for a small business.